setmy-info/setmy-info.github.io/src/site/markdown/terms.md

 **Responsive design*** - seadmetundlik disain.

-**Ubiquitous language** - using a common, shared vocabulary and terms, those can be understood by technical and non-technical team members (developers, domain experts, and stakeholders).
+**Ubiquitous language** - (Üldkasutatav keel) using a common, shared vocabulary and terms, those can be understood by technical and non-technical team members (developers, domain experts, and stakeholders).

 https://www.dataprise.com/it-glossary